SourceMedium vs Google Analytics 4

 An evidence-backed comparison across integrations, attribution, data freshness, SQL access, pricing, and compliance.

-| Feature | SourceMedium | Google Analytics 4 |
+| Feature | Google Analytics 4 | |

 |---|---|---|

-| Integrations & Data Sources | 40+ integrations across 5 business functions — commerce, ads, email, subscriptions, and ops — with documented coverage and daily reconciliation | Web/app event tracking only — no commerce, ad, email, or subscription data integration |
+| Integrations & Data Sources | Commerce, ads, email, subscriptions, and ops — reconciled daily with 2,500+ automated quality checks | Web/app event tracking + Google ecosystem links — not a cross-platform commerce data foundation |

 | Data Freshness | Reconciled daily across all sources with full historical backfill — every metric traceable to its source | Standard has processing delays and sampling; unsampled intraday requires 360 (~$50K+/yr) |

-| Attribution Models | Server-side multi-touch attribution — no new pixels, no cookies, works with your existing tracking infrastructure | 3 models — data-driven, last click, and Google paid channels last click |
+| Attribution Models | Server-side multi-touch attribution using your existing tracking (GA4 + platform APIs) — no new pixels or site re-tagging | 3 models — data-driven, last click, and Google paid channels last click |

 | Cohort / CLTV | 20 pre-built analytics modules including LTV, repurchase, retention, and new customer analysis — ready to use on day one | No built-in ecommerce LTV — requires custom event setup and downstream modeling |

-| Dashboards & Visualization | Pre-built dashboards + AI analyst that answers ad-hoc questions in natural language, backed by SQL you can verify | Standard dashboards subject to sampling and privacy thresholds that can withhold data |
+| Dashboards & Visualization | Pre-built dashboards, forkable Looker Studio templates, and an AI analyst that answers questions with auditable SQL | Standard dashboards subject to sampling and privacy thresholds that can withhold data |

 | Custom Metrics | Define a metric once, use it everywhere — dashboards, SQL, and AI always return the same answer | Custom metrics and events via event schema — requires manual configuration |

-| SQL / Export / API Access | Full SQL access on every plan — query your managed BigQuery warehouse, connect any BI tool, extend with custom models | BigQuery export capped at 1M events/day on standard; unsampled data requires 360 |
+| SQL / Export / API Access | Managed BigQuery warehouse with included compute and unlimited storage — any tool that supports BigQuery connects natively | BigQuery export capped at 1M events/day on standard; unsampled data requires 360 |

 Based on publicly available documentation, last verified February 2026.